apecloud/kubeblocks/docs/developer_docs/api-reference/backup.md

 </em>
 </td>
 <td>
-<p>jobActionTarget defines the pod that need to be executed for the job action.
+<p>Defines the pod that needs to be executed for the job action.
-will select a pod that meets the conditions to execute.</p>
+A pod that meets the conditions will be selected for execution.</p>
 </td>
 </tr>
 </tbody>